Portrait of Petronella Buys

-Portrait of Petronella Buys (1610–1670) is a 1635 portrait painting painted by Rembrandt.
+Portrait of Petronella Buys (1610–1670) is a 1635 portrait painting painted by Rembrandt and his workshop.
 It shows a young woman with a very large and impressive millstone collar.
-It is in a private collection.
+It was in a private collection.

 Description

 Several oval portraits of a woman of 17th-century Amsterdam have survived, and sometimes these were pendants and sometimes they were individual portraits.
 This painting, with its pendant, has been attributed to Rembrandt since the 19th century, though this attribution was called into question by Bob Haak and subsequently rejected by the Rembrandt Research Project in 1989.
 This painting was painted as a wedding pendant, but was left in the collection of the couple's family after the couple traveled to the East Indies.